oevasquez832/At-the-Oscars-Data-Project/README.md

 Kaggle

-Landing Page has been created with links to four catagories Each catagory page will have 3 pages
+Landing Page has been created with links to four catagories Each category page will have 3 pages
   1) Graphs - Pie for genre / Bubble for Budget vs Rev / Bar - Ratings
-  2) Map -
+  2) Map
   3) Data